Why You Should Listen to Classical Music

 - The first movement was usually a fast tempo sonata form.

 - The second movement had a slower tempo and sometimes included a theme and variations form.

-- The fourth movement most always had a fast tempo.
+- The third movement most always had a fast tempo.

 As the symphonic form developed, a minuet and a trio (from the Baroque era) were added between the second and fourth movements.